OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • What are the gains and the risks?

 We often hear the following questions from operators: “We have earlier chosen to fully import our aircraft into the EU – will we now have to fully import the same aircraft into the UK?” and “Shall we fully import a potential new 2021 aircraft into both the EU27 and the UK?”.
-The latter is often referred to as “dual importation”.
+The latter is referred to as “dual importation”.

 When is a single or a dual importation needed?

 There is no logic behind fully importing an aircraft into every new economic zone or country that the aircraft will fly to.
-A full importation should only be performed within the EU27 or the UK if you absolutely have to as you commit to only use the aircraft for correct economic activity for the next many years while operating the aircraft.
+A full importation should only be performed within the EU27 or the UK if you absolutely have to, as you commit to only use the aircraft for correct economic activity for the next many years while operating the aircraft.

 The risk areas